Yours3lf/rpi-vk-driver/README.md

 ## FAQ
 ### Will this ever be a fully functional VK driver?
 As far as I know the PI is NOT fully VK capable on the hardware level.
-I can already see that some things will need to be emulated and others won't ever be emulated.
+Some things will be emulated and others won't ever be supported.

 ### What performance should you expect?
 Performance wise, the Pi is quite capable.
 The specs and architecture is close to the GPU in the iPhone 4s.
 The only problem I see is bandwidth as you only have about 7GB/s compared to 12-25GB/s on typical mobile phones.
 So post processing is a huge no and you'd need to be very careful about the techniques that you use.
 Eg. you'd need to stay on chip at all times.